Biological Evolution: What is being debated (again)

 (Theistic evolutionists are a different breed.
 They don't seem to acknowledge that evo #6 is what is being taught in our public school system.
 And therefore don't appear to understand the issue.
 The TE's I have debated with tell me that humans were an intended outcome of the evolutionary process, which is OK for evo #5 but defies evo #6.
 IOW TE's are closet IDists.)

 Creationists go with 1-4 (above), with the change in 4 being built-in responses to environmental cues or organism direction as the primary mechanism, for allele frequency change, culled by various selection processes (as well as random effects/ events/ choice of not to mate/ unable to find a mate).
 The secondary mechanism would be random variations or mutations culled by similar processes.
 IOW life’s diversity evolved from the originally Created Kind, humans included.
 Science should therefore be the tool/ process with which we determine what those kinds were.
+Just as Carolus Linneaus attempted to do some 200 years ago.

 With Creation vs. "Evolution #6" the 4 main debating points are clear: